malabz/WMSA2/readme.md

 optional arguments:
     -m  three align option (default mode: Pro)
-        1. Pro   more accurate but slower
+        1. Pro   progressive alignment with StarTree method
-        2. Win   less accurate but faster
-    -s  the similarity of the cluster (used in Win mode. default: 0.9)
+        2. Win   combine central and progressive alignment with CluStar method -s  the similarity of the cluster (used in Win mode. default: 0.9)
 ```

 #### Example

-1. Download [data](http://lab.malab.cn/soft/WMSA2/index.html#load) and uncompress the data.
+1. Download [data](https://github.com/malabz/WMSA2#data) and uncompress the data.
-2. Align the data with WMSA2.
+2. Align the data with WMSA 2.

 Use Pro mode to align the data.